Senen Toyota Rangga (Transjakarta)

 Senen (or Senen Toyota Rangga, (Note: Stylized as Senen TOYOTA Rangga) with Toyota Astra Motor granted for naming rights) is a Transjakarta bus rapid transit station located at the western end of Letjen Suprapto street in Senen, Jakarta, Indonesia, which serves corridors 2 and 14.
 It is connected to Jaga Jakarta station that serves Corridor 5.
 The BRT station is located southwest of the Pasar Senen railway station.

 History

 The station was opened on 15 January 2006, along with the opening of corridor 2.
 In early 2020, the original building was demolished to make way for the construction of the Senen underpass tunnel extension that passes underneath it.
-Two separated temporary buildings were built to retain the operational during the construction.
+Routes were adjusted temporarily to remain operational during the construction.
 Transjakarta began to rebuild the station in August 2020, after the physical construction of the Senen tunnel was completed.
 The new building of the Senen station was opened to the public on 22 November 2020.